npbreland/SQLator/README.md

 The AI is not magic, so its resolution skills will be hampered if your schemas are not set up well.
 For best results, I recommend setting up foreign keys where applicable and adding comments to your columns, especially where their meaning is not straightforward.
-These two steps should aid the AI, just like it would aid a human.
+These two steps should aid the AI, just like they would aid a human.

 ### Token maxes